tejasbubane/dotemacs/README.md

 git clone --recursive git@github.com:tejasbubane/dotemacs.git .emacs.d
 ```

-Now just open emacs and use-package will install all packages and byte-compile them.
+Now just open emacs and `use-package` will install all packages and byte-compile them.

-# Submodules

-There are two submodules:

-* [use-package](https://github.com/jwiegley/use-package): The package manager.
-Instead of using from MELPA, I am using the direct github version.

-* [reason-mode](https://github.com/reasonml-editor/reason-mode): Major mode for ReasonML programming language.
-This package is not available on MELPA.
+If there are any issues with fresh install please feel free to open an issue.

 # Dependencies